Jennifer Vinces-Cua, Ph.D.

 Biography

-She is passionate about teaching and training emerging counselors, counselors, and allied professionals in the behavioral sciences.
-She currently serves as board member for the Association for Spiritual, Ethical and Religious Values in Counseling (ASERVIC) and as the chair of the Spiritual and Religious Values committee, chair of the Membership committee for the North Atlantic Region Association for Counselor Education and Supervision (NARACES).
-She has served as co-faculty advisor for the Kappa Upsilon Nu chapter of the Chi Sigma Iota Professional Honor Society International (CSI) at Kean.
+Dr. Vinces-Cua is a counselor educator with nearly 20 years of experience as a counselor, supervisor and consultant/ trainer.
+Her clinical training has been in the transportability of evidence-based treatment models and the development of community mental health in both domestic and international communities through high levels of internal and external stakeholder collaboration at the provider level with various organizations, court, probation, funders and other treatment providers.
+Her areas of expertise include couples and family therapy, substance use, spiritual integration, supervision, consultation, evidence-based practices, social advocacy and servant leadership.
+She is passionate about teaching and training of interdisciplinary professionals and emerging counselors.
+She currently serves as board member for the Association for Spiritual, Ethical and Religious Values in Counseling (ASERVIC), is the chair of the Spiritual and Religious Values committee, and an editorial board member for the Counseling and Values journal.
+She has previously served as the chair of the Membership committee for the North Atlantic Region Association for Counselor Education and Supervision (NARACES) and as co-faculty advisor for the Kappa Upsilon Nu chapter of the Chi Sigma Iota Professional Honor Society International (CSI) at Kean.

 Selected Publications